 Kenny: The Glass Sentence has more warm, intelligent, capable, caring adults than one usually finds in an epic fantasy.
 How did that come about?
 Where are the conniving aunt and uncle and the vicious bullies?

 Sylvia: I actually didn’t notice their absence until you pointed them out!
-I purplefairycertainly believe there are conniving people and bullies in the world (and someone who is a combination of these will emerge in the second book), but I’ve always enjoyed adventure stories in which the obstacle emerged from circumstances, not from people.
+I certainly believe there are conniving people and bullies in the world (and someone who is a combination of these will emerge in the second book), but I’ve always enjoyed adventure stories in which the obstacle emerged from circumstances, not from people.
 Books that depicted a child involved intimately with cruel people always stressed me out when I was a young reader, and I want readers to enjoy these books.
 I liked finding protagonists with puzzles in front of them, and I hope that’s what readers will find here.

 Kenny: Which books did you reread the most times as a child?